nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 }
 ```

 This command will put a record containing the JSON from the `--data` flag onto the Kinesis data stream.
-The `messageConsumer` lambda will consume the record and construct a valid CMA payload to trigger workflows.
+The `messageConsumer` Lambda will consume the record and construct a valid CMA payload to trigger workflows.
 For this example, the record will trigger the `CNMExampleWorkflow` workflow as defined by the rule previously configured.

 You can view the current running executions on the `Executions` dashboard page which presents a list of all executions, their status (running, failed, or completed), to which workflow the execution belongs, along with other information.

 ### Verify Workflow Execution

-As detailed above, once the record is added to the Kinesis data stream, the `messageConsumer` lambda will trigger the `CNMExampleWorkflow` .
+As detailed above, once the record is added to the Kinesis data stream, the `messageConsumer` Lambda will trigger the `CNMExampleWorkflow` .

 #### TranslateMessage

-`TranslateMessage` (which corresponds to the `CNMToCMA` lambda) will take the CNM object payload and add a granules object to the CMA payload that's consistent with other Cumulus ingest tasks, and add a key 'cnm' to 'meta' (as well as the payload) to store the original message.
+`TranslateMessage` (which corresponds to the `CNMToCMA` Lambda) will take the CNM object payload and add a granules object to the CMA payload that's consistent with other Cumulus ingest tasks, and add a key 'cnm' to 'meta' (as well as the payload) to store the original message.

 *For more on the Message Adapter, please see [the Message Flow documentation](workflows/cumulus-task-message-flow.md)*.

-An example of what is happening in the `CNMToCMA` lambda is as follows:
+An example of what is happening in the `CNMToCMA` Lambda is as follows:

 Example Input Payload: